arunmadhusud/Content-based-Image-Retrieval/README.md

 * "hm" is to use single normalized color histogram for whole image as features
 * "chm" is to use single normalized color histogram for middle 200*200 * pixels as features
 * "ts" is to use whole image texture histogram based on sobel magnitude and orientation as features.
-* "mct" is to use combination of "hm" and "ts" for middle portion of image as features
+* "mct" is to use combination of "hm" and "ts" for middle portion of image as features.
+* "tl" is to use whole image texture histogram based on laws filters as features.
+* "gf" is to use whole image texture histogram based on gabor filters as features.
+* "sv" is to use single normalized histogram based on the spatial variance of color as features.

 For "feature.cpp", following are the options for feature type.